What developmental milestones are

 Small body movements or fine motor skills involve precise movements using the small muscles in hands and fingers, like picking things up, using a fork, or holding a pen.

 These refer to how children think, explore, learn and figure things out.
 Brain development is part of cognitive development.
-Cognitive milestones include things like learning to respond to voices and facial expressions, copy actions like using a spoon or getting dressed and later on, learning things like the alphabet.
+Cognitive milestones include things like learning to respond to voices and facial expressions, coping actions like using a spoon or getting dressed, and later on, learning things like the alphabet.

 Social and emotional milestones